-Whether you own a small local advertising agency or a super successful branding agency, dealing with clients is an unavoidable part of every business.
+Whether you own a small local advertising agency or a super successful branding agency, dealing with (new) clients is an unavoidable part of every business.
 Without them, you will not make any profits, so it is important to make sure they have the best experience possible.

 When creating a strong relationship with your clients, having excellent customer support, effective after-sales service, and great social-media connections is just the beginning.

 What Are Clients from Hell, and Why Do We Dread Them?

 If you’re a social person, you may think that dealing with clients is the best part of having a business.
 But let’s be honest, it isn’t always rosy, and customer service can easily become a nightmare, even for the most social person.

 Yes, we’re talking about clients from hell.
 If you’ve worked in an agency for a long time, you’ve probably met a lot of them.

 Clients have a special kind of power over us, and they know it.
 The statement “the client is always right” has become their most powerful weapon, and they aren’t afraid to use it.